patel0ankur/cdk_docs/CDK Basics/OOP.md

    Example in AWS CDK:

-   1) Class Example: A **Stack** class in AWS CDK, which defines a unit of deployment like a container for AWS resources.
+   a) Class Example: A **Stack** class in AWS CDK, which defines a unit of deployment like a container for AWS resources.

-   2) Object Creation: Demonstrating how to instantiate a **Stack** object in a CDK application.
+   b) Object Creation: Demonstrating how to instantiate a **Stack** object in a CDK application.

    ```
    # Class